aqmeraamir/regent-coders/Projects/Hello World (C++)/README.md

 # MY GAME

-(CLICK HERE)[https://regentuniverse.com] to download the game and play it. (this woulkd be an exe file)
+[CLICK HERE](https://regentuniverse.com)to download the game and play it. (this woulkd be an exe file)

 Instructions of the game: